 Severance Costs Related to Workforce Reductions.
 To align our variable cost structure to reduced demand for our products in certain business units, we decreased the size of our workforce in 2020.
-We incurred severance costs of \$7 million in 2020 (\$2 million in the second quarter of 2020) and we do not expect any additional material charges.
-We did not incur significant severance costs in the first or second quarters of 2021.
+We incurred severance costs of \$7 million in 2020 (\$5 million in the third quarter of 2020).
+We have not incurred significant severance costs in 2021 and we do not expect any additional material charges.
 However, if circumstances change because of lack of demand, additional governmental restrictions related to our facilities, or otherwise, we may incur future material separation costs.

 Collection of Trade and Notes Receivables.
 Some of our customers and other third parties have been adversely affected by the social and governmental restrictions and limitations related to the COVID-19 pandemic.
-If these parties suffer significant financial difficulty, they may be unable to pay their debts to us, they may reject their contractual obligations to us under bankruptcy laws or otherwise, or we may have to negotiate significant discounts and/or extend financing terms with these parties.
+If these parties suffer significant financial difficulty, they may be unable to pay their debts to us, they may reject their contractual obligations to us under bankruptcy laws or otherwise, or we may have to negotiate significant discounts and/or extend financing terms to these parties.
 If we are unable to collect trade receivables and other notes receivables on a timely basis, larger provisions for bad debt may be required.
 We are closely monitoring accounts receivable and collections.
-However, at June 30, 2021, the level of our accounts receivable in current status was at or above pre-COVID-19 levels.
-We reduced our allowance for doubtful accounts by \$2 million during the six months ended June 30, 2021 reflecting continued positive trends in customer payment experience and a lower qualitative risk for improved macroeconomic conditions.
+However, at September 30, 2021, the level of our accounts receivable in current status was at or above pre-COVID-19 levels.
+We had a \$2 million reduction of bad debt expense during the nine months ended September 30, 2021 reflecting continued positive trends in customer payment experience and a lower qualitative risk for improved macroeconomic conditions.

 Impairment of Goodwill and Long-Lived Assets.
 A significant portion of our assets consists of goodwill and other long-lived assets, the carrying value of which may be reduced if we determine that those assets are impaired.
-At June 30, 2021, goodwill and other intangible assets represented \$2.2 billion, or 43% of our total assets.
+At September 30, 2021, goodwill and other intangible assets represented \$2.2 billion, or 42% of our total assets.
 In addition, net property, plant and equipment, operating lease right-of-use assets, and sundry assets totaled \$1.1 billion, or 21% of total assets.

 Our annual goodwill impairment testing performed in the second quarter of 2021 indicated no goodwill impairments.
-However, fair value exceeded carrying value by less than 100% for two reporting units as summarized in the table below:
+At September 30, 2021 fair value exceeded carrying value by less than 100% for two reporting units as summarized in the table below: